 There are several common erectile dysfunction causes and there are a lot of medical conditions that are associated with ED.
-For example, a man who is a smoker, has high blood pressure, or is diabetic has a greater likelihood of having ED given his underlying medical conditions.
-These conditions don’t cause erectile dysfunction themselves, but they do have something in common - they all effect the health of a man’s blood vessels.
-When the blood vessels are effected in some manner, due to damage or a decrease in blood flow from cardiovascular disease, we call this vasculogenic erectile dysfunction.
-Vasculogenic ED is one of the most common causes for ED in men.
+For example, a man who is a smoker has high blood pressure, or is diabetic has a greater likelihood of having ED given his underlying medical conditions.
+These conditions don’t cause erectile dysfunction themselves, but they do have something in common - they all affect the health of a man’s blood vessels.
+When the blood vessels are affected in some manner, due to damage or a decrease in blood flow from cardiovascular disease, we call this vasculogenic erectile dysfunction.
+Vasculogenic ED is one of the most common causes of ED in men.
 Click here to read about the CIMT test that we recommend as part of a workup.

-Other common causes of erectile dysfunction are psychologic, hormonal, drug-induced, or neurologic.
-The psychologic component of ED that is most commonly seen in our practice stems from either too much stress in a man’s life, which doesn’t allow the body to relax enough to achieve an erection; or if a man isn’t performing as he expects his body to, he begins to second guess his performance ability which generates an internal stress that further perpetuates a loss of the erection.
+Other common causes of erectile dysfunction are psychological, hormonal, drug-induced, or neurologic.
+The psychological component of ED that is most commonly seen in our practice stems from either too much stress in a man’s life, which doesn’t allow the body to relax enough to achieve an erection; or if a man isn’t performing as he expects his body to, he begins to second guess his performance ability which generates internal stress that further perpetuates a loss of the erection.